When to Seek Medical Care

 Iron Poisoning Treatment

-If your child is diagnosed with iron poisnoing, The doctor will first make sure your child is breathing normally.
+If your child is diagnosed with iron poisoning, the doctor will first make sure your child is breathing normally.
 Then your child will likely have his or her bowel cleaned by drinking a strong laxative.

 Severe poisonings will require IV (intravenous) chelation therapy.
 The patient receives a series of IVs containing deferoxamine mesylate (Desferal), a chemical that binds to iron in a cell and is then excreted in urine.
 Deferoxamine can be administered by IV or shot, but the IV route is preferred for easier dose adjustment.
 A change in urine color to a red-orange and low blood pressure are common side effects with deferoxamine treatment.
 Usually children require no more than 24 hours of therapy.

 Orogastric lavage, or pumping of the stomach, may be considered.
 But generally, it is only helpful if performed within 1 hour of swallowing the pills.
 Insertion of the tube can cause complications, and many pills may not fit through the ports of a lavage tube if they are not disintegrated.

-If the doctor suspects your child has swallowed other medications too, he or she may give your child activated charcoal to drink.
-Activated charcoal does not bind to iron, but it may be useful in adsorbing other medications.
+If the doctor suspects your child has also swallowed other medications, he or she may give your child activated charcoal to drink.
+Activated charcoal does not bind to iron, but it may be useful in absorbing other medications.